 In places there was no ground at all, just moving, sliding, growing sheets of the moist bropato like rolling hills.
 They moved quicker than the beast could by foot, so it let them carry it inward like driftwood drawn to the heart of a sea.
 Along the way it passed stalactite roots with colorless flowers the size of houses.
 It passed herds of smelly animals covered in mouths and eyes that fed on the growth.
 It passed the remains of a hundred explorers and warriors, their bones partially absorbed into the wood.
 Some of these remains were pulled up into the walls to make ghastly mosaics that reached out toward any passing by, begging to be rescued.

 In some places the inside of Metal Block was so open an echo could never return, but in others it was so tight the beast could barely squeeze through.
 During those times it had to wriggle on its stomach, compressing its water-filled growth painfully.
 It had to drag the stone in its clawed feet and watch a thousand bugs crawl by at a faster pace.

 When it opened up for the final time there was a structure, made by folk.
 Not all of its columns were intact, but the ones that were cracked or buckled had bropato wrapped around them, holding them in place.
 The shrine was surrounded by hundreds of metallic rocks of all sizes.
 Each was perfectly round, sculpted that way by generations of revolving around Cardinal Second, perfected by its even gravitation.
 The beast imagined what it would look like when the cardinal tile was returned, with all those stones floating around the shrine and spinning; it would be like a world unto itself.

 Topping the shrine was a flaked dome of gold and copper.
-The beast could only see it sparkle because there was a crack above, a tear in Metal Block so significant that it let light from the florent shine down from the top, just enough to reveal the shape of its surroundings.
+The beast could only see it sparkle because there was a crack above, a tear in Metal Block so significant that it let light from the florent shine down, just enough to reveal the shape of its surroundings.
 The beast took its first step onto the hallowed ground, where folk were not welcome.